 Why do I have a spider problem?

 Having a spider problem in Aspen and surrounding area home usually means your living quarters are highly conducive to a particular type of spider.
 For instance, if you have a lot of shrubbery or a flower garden, you’re opening the door for orb-weavers and garden spiders.
 Is there a damp, dark place in your basement that you rarely frequent?
-Cellar spiders and cobweb spiders are going to find their way down there.
+Cellar spiders and cobweb spiders are going to find their way into your Aspen, CO basement.

 Many of the other spiders will find their way into your garage or home through cracks and crevices, and may hitch rides on you or your pets, trying to get out of the cooler weather.
 Most times, you aren’t actually doing anything wrong to develop a spider problem.

 Below are listed some of the most common species of spiders in the Aspen and Vail, Colorado area.
 Some of the spiders on the list are poisonous and pose a serious threat to humans and their pets, while others aren’t venomous at all, but can still bite you if threatened.